Quantcast

 Tips for the Best Ever Muffins

 • Most muffin recipes offer dire warnings: “Don’t overmix!
 Fill muffin cups only a fraction of the way—from 1/2 to 2/3.”
 Ignore all this and use common sense.
 Don’t be afraid to stir the ingredients together until they look like batter.
-Just remember not to use an electric mixer, since beating the batter will produce hockey pucks.
-And fill the cups as much as you want to.
+Remember not to use an electric mixer since beating the batter will produce hockey pucks.
+Fill the cups as much as you want to.
 The idea is to bake some muffins, not worry about what fraction of space the batter should occupy.
 I confess that I spoon the batter around in my 12–cup pan as evenly as I can, usually filling each cup right up to the top, and the muffins come out fine.
 Try using a small ice cream scoop to fill the cups!

 • Keep your pantry stocked with imaginative additions for muffins: raisins, nuts, dried cranberries, dried blueberries, canned pumpkin or squash, applesauce, and pineapple tidbits.
 You can also add dry or cooked breakfast cereal, wheat germ, and granola to the batter.